crownengine/crown/docs/rendering/lighting.rst

 A directional light illuminates objects from a uniform direction; The brightest directional light in a Level (the one with the highest ``Intensity``) is considered the sun.
 The sun typically renders shadows for the entire level using Cascaded Shadow Maps.
+Crown adds a default sun unit to new levels created from the :ref:`Level Editor <level_editor>`.

 .. figure:: images/lights_directional.png
    :align: center